 As described by Leonard Susskind, a specialist in quantum cosmology:

 The three-dimensional world of ordinary experience––the universe filled with galaxies, stars, planets, houses, boulders, and people––is a hologram, an image of reality cited on a distant two-dimensional (2D) surface.
 (2008, 410)

-As stated by the influential theoretical physicist Jacob Bekenstein:
+As stated by theoretical physicist Jacob Bekenstein:

 Our innate perception that the world is three-dimensional could be an extraordinary illusion.
 (2003)

 What seems to have passed unnoticed is that this is the exact definition of the relative world.
 This is what one of those is like.
 It is defined only on the observed surface.
 The reality of the three-dimensional space is defined by the observed surface.
 And this dissolves the paradox.

 Only what is observed is determinate, which means that only the observed surface is defined.
 In other words, the mysterious two-dimensional surface is simply the observed surface, the outer limit of perception.
 It is not distant, except when one looks up at the stars.
 But it is two-dimensional.
 It has no thickness.
 And it defines the physical reality.
 This effectively defines a three-dimensional world.
 This is the new evidence presented here, the ontology of the holographic universe.

 The holographic universe is a real discovery, a well-established finding in quantum gravity.
 All attempts to find an alternative explanation of the physics have failed.
 As stated by Lee Smolin, a theoretical physicist and philosopher who specialises in the subject, this is for sure: